cuteday/KiRaRay/README.md

 ### Features

 > __Working in progress (?) project__
-> This project is only for learning purpose with limited features, and not sure if it will continue developing.
+> This project is purposed for learning only with limited features.

-- [x] GPU path tracing (a megakernel version and a wavefront version).
+- [x] GPU path tracing (megakernel/wavefront).
-- [x] Post processing passes (e.g., tonemapping, accumulating and denoising).
+- [x] Post processing passes (e.g. denoising).
-- [x] Basic support for multiple scenes formats (e.g., OBJ, glTF2 and pbrt-v3).
+- [x] Basic support for importing multiple scenes formats.
 - [x] Basic support for Vulkan and CUDA/OptiX interoperation.

 ### Build and run